wptrainingteam/general-history-of-wordpress/README.md

 > **Facilitator** - Proceed to slide 4 - The Blogging Software Dilemma

-* On Januuary 24, 2003, Matt Mullenweg writes a blog post entitled "The Blogging Software Dilemma."
+* On January 24, 2003, Matt Mullenweg writes a blog post entitled "The Blogging Software Dilemma."
  * In it, he laments that Valdrighi has been missing from the development community, and worries about his safety.
   * Mullenweg speculates about the future, concerned about, among other things:
     * Forward-compatibility.